The Nature Institute

 (Urban and Environmental Policy and Planning, Tufts University) describes describes the book, "The authors offer a refreshing style of scientific interpretation and have brought the discussion of the issues to a new level by making excellent use of current scientific findings that disclose how genes operate in vivo and by drawing on bioethical The Work of Martin Wagenschein

-The Nature Institute is translating some of the writings of the German science educator and physicist Martin Wagenschein.
+The Nature Institute has translated some of the writings of the German science educator and physicist Martin Wagenschein.
 To read about